“When I was 18 I was diagnosed with a severe form of Multiple Sclerosis

 I wanted to share this with others that would like to feel and look great but for whatever reason have limitations (time, availability, disability etc.) may not be able to conform to the regular spa environment.
 These services are very close to my heart since I have received them.
 I personally understand the impact feeling and looking great has on a person’s life, and that sometimes they can be received just In the Nick of Time.”

-Ashley M. Ivey
+Ashley Ivey Askew

 In the Nick of Time: The Elite Mobile Salon & Spa